 A brief introduction to the two dominant tasks of hierarchical clustering and K-means partitioning have been provided in the previous two sections.
 Here, several extensions of these ideas will be discussed to make the analysis techniques generally more useful to the user.
-In contrast to earlier sections where the cited MATLAB routines were already part of the Statistics Toolbox, the M-files from this section and later are only available (open-source) from the authors' web site:
+In contrast to earlier sections where the cited MATLAB routines were already part of the Statistics Toolbox, the M-files from this section on are available (open-source) from the authors' web site: